apache/predictionio/docs/manual/source/community/contribute-documentation.html.md

 ## How to Write Documentation

-You can help improve the Apache PredictionIO (incubating) documentation by submitting tutorials, writing how-tos, fixing errors, and adding missing information.
+You can help improve the Apache PredictionIO documentation by submitting tutorials, writing how-tos, fixing errors, and adding missing information.
 You can edit any page live on [GitHub](https://github.com/apache/incubator-predictionio) by clicking the